Key concepts from the Islamic intellectual tradition used throughout this site — defined clearly and without jargon.

 Allah الله

-The proper name for God in Islam — not a generic title but a proper noun signifying the One who is worshipped, the object of all devotion.
-The name encompasses all divine attributes: power, knowledge, mercy, justice, and the creator of everything that exists.
+The proper name for God in Islam.
+Where the English word 'god' functions as a generic title, Allah names the specific One who is worshipped — the object of all devotion.
+The name encompasses every divine attribute: power, knowledge, mercy, justice, and the creator of everything that exists.

 Amanah أمانة